RunKingProgram/GRAMMAR-Lambda/README.md

 #### Arguments

 #### Grammar
-An object class of list from the 2st step.
+An object class of list generated from the **Grammar** function.
 #### Test
-An optional for association test, a test at once or joint analysis.
+An optional for association test, a test at once or the joint analysis.
 You can choose “Separate” for a test at once and “Joint” for further joint analysis based on the result of “Separate”.
 #### QQ
 logicals.
 If TURE, Q-Q plot would be drawn.
+True by default.
 #### Manh
 logicals.
-If TURE, Q-Q plot would be drawn.
+If TURE, Manhattan plot would be drawn.
+True by default.

 ## 4. Output